swordmaster003/Fighter-Flight-Template-Pro/README.md

 - The custom editor of each script system on the fighter has been carefully designed.Their appearance is neat and friendly.

+- This Pro version of the fighter models are more delicate, and each fighter model has a Landing animation.
-- Changing the appearance of the fighter with just one click, and switch to any of the 40 fighter models provided by this package,
+  Changing the appearance of the fighter with just one click, and switch to any of the fighter models provided by this package

-  including 20 US fighters, 12 EU fighters, and 8 Russian fighters.

-  If you want to switch the appearance of the fighter to your own imported model, just follow the steps on the documentation to switch.

 - Include two big and beautiful environments,they are the Alps Mountain,and the Atacama Desert.